Books Set in Eastern Europe & Russia

 On April 26, 1986, a reactor at the Chernobyl Atomic Energy Station exploded in the early morning hours, triggering one of the twentieth century’s most significant disasters.
 In addition to causing widespread radiation poisoning, Chernobyl was also a key event in the destruction of the Soviet Union and the United States’ victory in the Cold War.

-Drawing on hundreds of hours of interviews conducted over more than ten years, as well as letters, unpublished memoirs, and documents from recently-declassified archives, Higginbotham provides a robust investigation into Chernobyl.
+Higginbotham provides a robust investigation into Chernobyl by drawing on hundreds of hours of interviews conducted over more than ten years, as well as letters, unpublished memoirs, and documents from recently declassified archives.
 You’ll learn how propaganda, secrecy, and myth have obscured the true story of one of history’s worst nuclear disasters.

 The Book Girls Say…